aspose-ocr/Aspose.OCR-Documentation/cpp/developer-reference/performance-optimization/recognize-single-line/_index.md

 ```

 {{% alert color="primary" %}}
-Please note that this method only works for images containing a single line of text!
+Please note that this function only works for images containing a single line of text!
 Using it on multi-line images will lead to incorrect recognition results.
 {{% /alert %}}

 ## Performance impact

-This method is about **7 times faster** than normal OCR and is highly recommended for batch processing large numbers of very simple images.
+This function is about **7 times faster** than normal OCR and is highly recommended for batch processing large numbers of very simple images.

 ## Drawbacks

-This recognition method only supports images in the following formats:
+This recognition function only supports images in the following formats:

 - 24-bit PNG,
 - JPEG,